rkm/gha-azure-test/README.md

 # gha-azure-test

-Test GitHub Actions with Azure CLI.
+Demo of connecting GitHub Actions with the Azure CLI.

 ## Setup